 Then there was the time we got involved with Wayne Pollack who had ordered a set of heads for a 4 cam Delkron case that we were supplying a Pro Gas turbo system for.
 Took Nigel something like a year or more to cough up the heads during which time Wayne lost his crew and his sponsorships (save us).
 We made three trips to Nigel's shop and got excuse after excuse.
 Eventually, more than a year later the heads (incorrectly set up) were sent.
 Wayne abandonned the project and embarked on a career riding other people's bikes.

 Russ Collins was kind enough in the 1980's to give Nigel a job at RC Engineering.
-Russ has a funny story about Nigel and a movie that was made by Peter Starr called "Take it to the Limit".
+Russ had a funny story about Nigel and a movie that was made by Peter Starr called "Take it to the Limit".
+Russ kicking Nigel's ass at the drag strip.
 Nigel left RC Engineering to go out on his own.

 Probably safe to say we went to bat too many times for Nigel.
 You always assume the other person who is full of smiles has some good intent in his heart.
 It turns out Nigel was playing Cricket and we were playing baseball.
 Now we play hardball.
 It's the American way.